I chose this Kiwi color without even thinking about it

 A box carved in the traditional style, at the Institute

 This spurred conversations in the family about sexism but also about the dangers of passing judgement on another group.
 We have had conversations about racism and colonialism.
 We talked about power and history and the limits of our understanding of another culture.
 As a result, Jeremy asked that I not include the part of his essay on his perception of sexism in Māori culture in this blog post.
+Here is the rest.

-"What I Learned About Māori Culture in New Zealand"
+"What I Learned About Māori Culture in New Zealand" by Jeremy Simon, age 10

-The Māori are and were the native people of New Zealand.
-They have many different customs, some disturbing and some sensible.
-They also had many different stories about how things came to be.
+and some sensible.
+They also had many different stories about how things came

 The Tamaki bringing baskets of food out of the cooking pits